wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 * Support case sensitive (as a metabox)
 * match all synonyms when check match once
 * Tooltip Positions setting provided (Top, Bottom, Right, Left)
+* New Setting show/hide a link to the glossary page

 = Languages =